SCToolsfactory/SCRemoteServer/README.md

 The upload can be automated using SCJoyServer which now carries a web uploader.<br>
 For more information - see doc.<br>
 <br>
-Uses: easelJS library - see license file
+Uses: easelJS library - see license file<br>
+Uses: NodeJS, express, sanitize-filename library (via download)<br>
 <br>
 Note: <br>
 You have to install the SCvJoyServer which is available here:<br>